 Some of the Important Company Secretary duties and Responsibilities Include:

-• Ensuring proper payment of dividend and interest payments
+- Ensuring proper payment of dividends and interest payments

-In India, the profession of Company Secretary is governed and managed by The Institute of Company Secretaries of India (ICSI).
-This prestigious and reputed statuary Institute was established in 1980, under the Company Secretaries Act.
+In India, the profession of Company Secretary is governed and managed by the Institute of Company Secretaries of India (ICSI).
+This prestigious and reputed statutory Institute was established in 1980, under the Company Secretaries Act.

 According to the Companies Act, a company secretary is “a person who is a member of the Institute of Company Secretaries of India,” highlighted in section 2(1)(c).
 A company secretary is appointed to perform the key functions of a company as per the Companies Act, which includes performing ministerial and administrative duties.